Omega-me/nextjs-template/README.md

 ## Create visual studio snippets for generating pages, utils, modules and components content to work faster with the architecture

 - use "np" snippet for generating a next page content
-- use "npu" snippet for generating a next page utils content
+- use "nu" snippet for generating a next page utils content
 - use "nm" snippet for generating a next module content
 - use "nc" snippet for generating a next component content